Thomas Cubitt (British Army officer): First World War

 In July 1914, Cubitt was appointed Deputy Commissioner and Officer Commanding for the Somaliland Protectorate; after the disastrous Battle of Dul Madoba, the colonial administration was seeking to restore British control over the inland areas of the Protectorate.
 Cubitt planned and commanded a series of operations through the winter of 1914–15, destroying several Dhulbahante garesas (Dervish forts).
 Shortly after he arrived in Somaliland, the First World War had broken out, and once the winter campaign was over he requested to be transferred to Europe; the request was granted, but it took until early 1916 for him to be replaced and make his way home.
-For his services in Africa, he was appointed a Companion of the Order of St Michael and St George and a Companion of the Bath, and promoted to brevet Colonel.
+For his services in Africa, he was appointed a Companion of the Order of St Michael and St George and a Companion of the Order of the Bath, and promoted to lieutenant colonel in April 1915 and later to brevet colonel.

-Cubitt turned down the opportunity of a staff posting on the Western Front to request a front-line command, and briefly commanded the 8th (Service) Battalion, Lincolnshire Regimeht in early 1917 before assuming command of the 57th Brigade in April.
+Cubitt turned down the opportunity of a staff posting on the Western Front to request a front-line command, and briefly commanded the 8th (Service) Battalion, Lincolnshire Regimeht in early 1917, before succeeding Brigadier General Colin Robert Ballard in command of the 57th Infantry Brigade in April, which also saw him promoted to the temporary rank of brigadier general while holding his new appointment.
 The brigade saw service at Messines and Ypres in 1917, and in the German spring offensive of early 1918.
+He was promoted to brevet colonel in January 1918.
 He was then appointed to take command of the 38th (Welsh) Division in late May or early June 1918, after its previous general officer commanding (GOC), Major General Charles Blackader, had fallen ill.